 For the price, the ProForm 440R is not a bad choice at all.
 The company continues to improve their equipment significantly, narrowing the gap between them and their big brother, NordicTrack.

-Note that it's not the ProForm rowing machine is not the most advanced piece of equipment on the market today, but if you just want something you can work out on a few times a week with different resistance levels and the ability to do some upright rows as well, the 440 R will definitely serve that purpose.
+Note that the ProForm rowing machine is not the most advanced piece of equipment on the market today, but if you just want something you can work out on a few times a week with different resistance levels and the ability to do some upright rows as well, the 440 R will definitely serve that purpose.